Open High-Resolution Satellite Imagery: The WorldStrat Dataset -- With Application to Super-Resolution: Imagery

 \subsection{Temporal Selection: Matching AOI, Low-Res, and High-Res Imagery}

-Unlike Sentinel2, SPOT is only available where and when it has been tasked.
+Unlike Sentinel-2, SPOT is only available where and when it has been tasked.
 This raises two questions: How available and at which dates is SPOT high-resolution imagery of the POIs we have sampled?
-For each SPOT visit, how available is the Sentinel2 imagery, within which time window around the date of the SPOT visit?
+For each SPOT visit, how available is the Sentinel-2 imagery, within which time window around the date of the SPOT visit?

-Figure~\ref{fig:revisits} illustrates the number of Sentinel2 revisits (Y-axis) over each start and end date (up to +/- 6 months, coloured lines) around each SPOT visit (X axis at 0) of each of the 22 Amnesty POIs (cell), sorted by latitude.
+Figure~\ref{fig:revisits} illustrates the number of Sentinel-2 revisits (Y-axis) over each start and end date (up to +/- 6 months, coloured lines) around each SPOT visit (X axis at 0) of each of the 22 Amnesty POIs (cell), in growing order of latitude (figured at the top of each cell).

-The takeaway from this admittedly elaborate figure is that in theory we could try to pick POIs and SPOT visit times that maximise the number of Sentinel2 imagery available within a fixed length time window, so as to have the richest training set.
+It shows that we could potentially try to pick POIs and SPOT visit times that maximise the number of Sentinel-2 imagery available within a fixed length time window, so as to have the richest training set.
 We do indeed observe some variation in that regard: some of these lines go much higher than others.

 However, this would induce an implicit bias of a nature hard to interpret.
 We also observe that within a POI, the discrepancy between the number of S2 revisits, while clearly present, is reasonable, with multiple SPOT revisits offering similar S2 availability.